The Jenkins School's History

 With the charismatic and experienced Tina Miller as its new Director, The Jenkins School continues to thrive.
 Tina holds a Bachelor’s Degree in Elementary Education from Millersville University and obtained a PA Director’s Credential from Keystone College.

-Under Tina’s direction, programming is being expanded and enrollment is growing.
+Under Tina and Heather Conway's direction, programming is being expanded and enrollment is growing.
 We are happy to be steadily welcoming new students to our family, and helping them grow and learn.
 We are excited to have a cohesive, collaborative and caring staff in place in order to best serve our families.

 The staff includes state-certified teachers, graduate students and University undergraduate students as teacher aides.
 All members of the teaching faculty are fully certified in elementary and/or early childhood education and/or special education by the Pennsylvania Department of Education.